Lesson Plan - Get It!

 You want to include a hook that will grab your reader's attention before presenting your topic sentence.

 - How can you get your readers excited about learning why popcorn is the best snack food?

 First Paragraph or Opening

-Topic Sentence Tell your readers, in an interesting way, what they will be learning by reading your paper:
+Write a topic sentence that tells your readers, in an interesting way, what they will be learning by reading your paper

-(If you are witing an essay, you will need a closing or transitional sentence at the end of each paragraph.)
+(If you are writing an essay, you will need a closing or transitional sentence at the end of each paragraph.)

 Body Paragraphs or Sentences (All body paragraphs or sentences will have the same format.)

-Continue this format with all of your body paragraphs and use the same formula above for your concluding paragraph.
-This format also works to explain how things work, or why is something is the way it is, or why you like something.
+Continue this format with all your body paragraphs and use the same formula above for your concluding paragraph.

 Concluding Paragraph or Sentence